MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 - For Exchange on-premises, you must deploy the [RMS connector and configure your Exchange servers](../deploy-use/deploy-rms-connector.md).

+When the label applies protection, the protected document is not suitable to be saved on SharePoint or OneDrive for Business.
+These locations do not support the following for protected files: Co-authoring, Office Online, search, document preview, thumbnail, and eDiscovery.

 ## To configure a label for Rights Management protection